MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_object.md

 Indicates that a Web-based Distributed Authoring and Versioning (WebDAV) file system is mounted on the device.
 Drivers should not set this characteristic.

-#### FILE_DEVICE_ALLOW_APPCONTAINER_TRAVERSAL

-The IO Manager normally performs a full security check for traverse access on every file open when the client is an app container.
-Setting of this flag bypasses this enforced traverse access check if the client token already has traverse privileges.

 #### FILE_DEVICE_IS_MOUNTED

 Indicates that a file system is mounted on the device.
 Drivers should not set this characteristic.